-- The full and proper description of the goods. - The quantity or volume of the goods. - The value of the goods. - The amount of tax paid and the receipt relating to the payment of such tax, that is the receipt number issued on eFiling for such payment.
+- The quantity or volume of the goods.

+- The value of the goods.

+- The amount of tax paid and the receipt relating to the payment of such tax, that is the receipt number issued on eFiling for such payment.

 The vendor must be in possession of the aforementioned statement at the time the VAT return containing the deduction is submitted to SARS.
 Furthermore, in addition to furnishing the statement, the agent must maintain sufficient records to enable the name, the address and VAT registration number of the vendor to be ascertained.